 At some point, your equipment is no longer relevant, it's outdated or worse yet, might not even be supported.
-A growing small business may look to refresh technology as soon as 18 months.
+A growing small business may look to refresh technology as soon as 18 months, most business upgrade 36-48 months after install.
+When you own the asset, your more tempted to keep it for longer and many keep it well past it's useful time.
 Understanding what your needs are today, and moving forward is the key to determine what the best course of action will be.

 Typically, we'll recommend the purchase option under specific circumstances: